 Changing familes and the gender revolution (FAMGEN)

-Register data will be used for the in-depth analyses of Norway, while survey data will be used for the comparative analyses.
+Register data were used for the in-depth analyses of Norway, while survey data were used for the comparative analyses.

 |Ragni Hege Kitterød Research Professor||Dr. polit.||+47 950 50 email@example.com|